Table of Contents

 Once purchased, goods in transit are classified as “current assets” on a company’s financial statements.

 How can 3PLs manage goods in transit?

-By using a 3PL like ShipBob, you can distribute your inventory across their global fulfillment network and reduce the time goods are in transit while going from the fulfillment center to the end customer while also reducing shipping costs.
+By using a 3PL like ShipBob, you can distribute your inventory across their global fulfilment network and reduce the time goods are in transit while going from the fulfilment centre to the end customer while also reducing shipping costs.
 ShipBob also has inventory analytics that help make everything from year-end accounting reports to recording inventory much easier.

 Who is responsible for goods in transit?

 Depending on the terms of sale, either the buyer or the seller can be responsible for goods in transit.